Advanced Whey Unflavoured

 Advanced Whey isn’t your average protein powder.
 It is a high-quality whey protein designed to capitalize on the benefits of immune-supporting nutrients naturally found in whey.
 The combination of whey protein concentrate rich in alpha-lactalbumin, whey protein isolate and lactoferrin isolate results in a protein that is 20% alpha-lactalbumin and contains up to 28% more lactoferrin than other high-end whey protein powders currently available.
 Advanced Whey is now made without the use of soy-based ingredients.
 It is good for those who want to boost their immunity, build muscle or lose weight, and is a good source of nutrition for those who may not consume enough protein in their diet.

 Combines whey protein isolate plus a high-protein concentrate (80% protein), yielding a 20% alpha-lactalbumin and enriched with up to 28% more lactoferrin than other high-end whey proteins currently available.
 Lactoferrin levels increase naturally after intense bouts of physical activity in order to support the immune system which can be weakened by rigorous exercise.
 Advanced Whey uses a low-temperature cross-flow microfiltration (not ion-exchange) to maximize protein content and minimize protein denaturation.
-It contains no added sweeteners and contains minimal flow agents and only naturally occurring lactose.
 Advanced Whey Protein has been tested free of pesticides, antibiotics, heavy metals and melamine.

 AOR™ guarantees guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, peanuts, sulphites, mustard, soy or eggs.